Raghav-2611/Widget/README.md

 # Widget
-So this is a software which is a widget for your desktop and you can also costumise it according to you .
+So this is a software which is a widget for your desktop and you can also costomise it according to you .